hemantpatel011/MackyBot/README.md

 # MackyBot - A Chatbot for MackyTech

 This is the official repository for MackyBot, a chatbot designed to provide information about MackyTech.
-The chatbot is built with the MERN stack (MongoDB, Express, React, Node.js) and utilizes the OpenAI API for natural language processing.
+The chatbot is built with the React, Vite, Node.js and Express utilizes the Google Gemini API for natural language processing.

 ## Features

 *   **Conversational Interface:** Engage in natural conversations with the chatbot to get information about MackyTech.
-*   **OpenAI Integration:** Leverages the power of OpenAI's language models to understand and respond to user queries.
+*   **Google Gemini API Integration:** Leverages the power of Google Gemini large language models to understand and respond to user queries.
 *   **MERN Stack:** Built with a modern and robust technology stack for scalability and maintainability.
 *   **Easy to Use:** Simple and intuitive user interface for a seamless user experience.